 Registration will be open up until the day class starts.
-However, student must obtain application packets from the Law Enforcement Training Center located at 2096 Central Park Dr., Winterville, NC.
-Contact Wendy Wooten at 252-493-7572 or email@example.com for more information.
+However, students must obtain application packets from the Law Enforcement Training Center located at 2096 Central Park Dr., Winterville, NC.
+Contact Wendy Wooten at 252-493-7572 or firstname.lastname@example.org for more information.

 Basic Law Enforcement Training (BLET) is designed to give students essential skills required for entry-level employment as law enforcement officers with state, county or municipal governments or with private enterprise.

 This program utilizes State-commission-mandated topics and methods of instruction.
 36 blocks of instruction include but are not limited to, criminal law, juvenile law, civil process, traffic crash investigations, alcoholic beverage laws, investigative, patrol, custody and court procedures, emergency responses, ethics and community relations.

 Successful graduates receive a curriculum certificate after passing the certification examinations mandated by the North Carolina Criminal Justice Education and Training Standards Commission and/or the North Carolina Sheriff’s Education and Training Standard Commission.